South Nowra

 Educational attainment in South Nowra aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 17.5%, significantly lower than NSW's average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 17.5%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (3.7%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 43.7% of residents aged 15+ holding such qualifications - advanced diplomas (10.8%) and certificates (32.9%).
+Trade and technical skills are prevalent, with 43.7% of residents aged 15+ holding vocational credentials - advanced diplomas (10.8%) and certificates (32.9%).

 Educational participation is high, with 33.0% of residents currently enrolled in formal education.
 This includes 13.1% in primary education, 8.0% in secondary education, and 3.6% pursuing tertiary education.